WLCR: History

 In its early years, the station aired a Top 40 format.
 It changed its call sign to WBUL on August 20, 1984, and became an adult contemporary station.
 WBUL was a former Louisville market affiliate for Rick Dees Weekly Top 40, which was usually heard on contemporary hit FM stations.
-This lasted for a short time until 99.7 WDJX, an FM contemporary station in Louisville, began carrying the program.
+This lasted for a short time until WDJX, an FM contemporary station in Louisville, began carrying the program.

 On May 26, 1999, the station changed its call sign to the current WLCR.
-It began broadcasting Catholic programming, mostly from the EWTN Radio Network.
+It began broadcasting Catholic programming, mostly from EWTN.

 The call letters WLCR were once assigned to an AM station in Torrington, Connecticut.
 That station began broadcasting January 1, 1948, on 990 kHz with 1 kW power.